Saharier36/studynook-client/README.md

 └── fonts/
 ```

-## Notes
+---

-StudyNook is built with a modern UI focus, offering smooth animations, easy booking, and a strong mobile experience.
+> StudyNook is built with a modern UI focus, offering smooth animations, easy booking, and a strong mobile experience.